wp-plugins/bemo-a-z-index/readme.txt

 This is very beta at the moment, it has only been tested on query_posts() so don't go mad if it doesn't work for you.
 Let me know though.

+We are also working on a pro version, please let us know what you would like to see in that version.

 There are css styles that you can override in your own template.

-I'm available for paid support should you need any.
-By all means submit any bugs you find or feature requests to the Support area.
+I'm available for paid support only should you need any.

 == Installation ==
 This plugin is installed in the standard way.